Block Paving Driveway Cost

 • Iron

-They can cost as little as £150 and as much as £5,000, all depending on style, size and automation.
-Check out the cost of installing electric gates here.
 Gate piers can also be added to the front of your drive, so you can hang your gate.
-You can buy these pre-made or get them tailor-made depending on what style you want, and what your budget is (cost about £500-£2,000).
+You can buy these pre-made or get them tailor-made depending on what style you want, and what your budget is, with the typical hang gate installation cost is about £500 to £2,000.

 You may also want to add a driveway or garden wall.
-Depending on what bricks you choose and how long the wall is, it’ll cost between £800-£1,300 to build and install a wall from scratch.
-It should take no longer than 2-4 days to complete.
+Depending on what bricks you choose and how long the wall is, it’ll cost between £800 and £1,300 to build and install a wall from scratch.
+It should take no longer than 2 to 4 days to complete.

 Cost of Removing Block Paving